FRCDashboard/FRCDashboard/README.md

 ## License

-This software is licensed under the Apache 2.0 license.
+This software is licensed under the `Apache 2.0` license.
 Basically, you can do whatever you want, as long as you give credit to the original source, and keep the license with it.
+More information in `LICENSE`.